-Microglial heterogeneity in the brain cortex and the spinal cord from two-month-old wild type adult mice.
+Microglial heterogeneity in the brain cortex and the spinal cord from two-month-old wildtype adult mice

-To understand the spatial heterogeneity of microglia in the CNS in an unbiased manner, we performed droplet-based scRNA-seq (Macosko et al., 2015) on cells dissociated from two-month-old Wt adult mouse brain cortices and spinal cords (Figure S1A-S1D).
-With the intention for an unbiased analysis, we did not perform prior FACS.
-We adapted and optimized a density gradient cell separation protocol(Brewer and Torricelli, 2007) to minimize cell death from dissociation processes and collected the fractions enriched with microglia for the downstream scRNA-seq processing (Figure S1A).
-Cells dissociated from two cortices and two whole spinal cords were pooled respectively.
-A total of 19,960 unsorted cells from the two-month-old cortices (10,000) and spinal cords (9,961) were sequenced to a depth of \sim 30,000 raw reads per cell.
-We set the filter criteria of minimal genes = 300, and mitochondrial gene proportion \leq 10% as a QC control for scRNA-seq data to remove the dead and the low-quality cells.
-A total of 5,211 cells from the cortex (52 % of cortical cells) and 3,780 cells from the spinal cords (38% of spinal cells) passed quality control for downstream analysis.
-We performed t-distributed stochastic neighbor embedding (t-SNE) (Seurat v2.21) to cluster the cortical and spinal cells.
+To understand the spatial heterogeneity of microglia in the CNS in an unbiased manner, we performed droplet-based scRNA-seq (Macosko et al., 2015) on cells dissociated from two-month-old Wt adult mouse brain cortices and spinal cords (Figures S1A-S1D).
+With the intention for an unbiased analysis, we did not perform prior fluorescence-activated cell sorting (FACS).
+We adapted and optimized a density gradient cell separation protocol (Brewer and Torricelli, 2007) to minimize cell death from dissociation processes and collected the fractions enriched with microglia for the downstream scRNA-seq processing (Figure S1A).
+Cells dissociated from two cortices and two whole spinal cords were pooled, respectively.
+A total of 19,960 unsorted cells from the two-month-old cortices (10,000) and spinal cords (9,961) were sequenced to a depth of $\sim$ 30,000 raw reads per cell.
+We set the filter criteria of minimal genes = 300 and mitochondrial gene proportion $\leq$ 10% as a quality control (QC) for scRNA-seq data to remove the dead and the low-quality cells.
+A total of 5,211 cells from the cortex (52% of cortical cells) and 3,780 cells from the spinal cord (38% of spinal cells) passed quality control for downstream analysis.
+We performed t-distributed stochastic neighbor embedding (t-SNE) (Seurat, version 2.21) to cluster the cortical and spinal cells.
 The analyses identified 14 clusters (Figures 1A and S1C), and individual clusters displayed characteristic expression of specific sets of genes (Figure S1D) that defined the cell types of each cluster (Figures 1A and S1C).
 We found all major types of cells in the clusters of cortical cells, including neurons, microglia, astrocytes, and oligodendrocytes, with neurons markedly underrepresented (Figure 1A).
 Similar cell types were detected in the spinal clusters, except that few neurons were present (Figure 1B).
-These data indicate microglia were the predominant clusters in both the cortical and spinal cells, with few neurons due to the fraction we collected (Figure S1A).
+These data indicate that microglia were the predominant clusters in both the cortical and spinal cells, with few neurons due to the fraction we collected (Figure S1A).